h15200/notes/bit-manipulation.md

   101 add two zeros on right
   10100 = 20
-- signed right shift `>> ${n}` adds the same bit as the current left most bit to the left, let the right bit(s) fall off note!
+- signed right shift `>> ${n}` adds the same bit as the current left most bit to the left, let the right bit(s) fall off
+- `>> 1` is the same thing as diving by 2
+- Checking to see if the right most bit is 1 can be done with `num % 2 == 1`.
+If there is a bit, then it will always be even note!
 This will only be significant if the 32nd power bit is a `1`. if not, then it's the same as the next operation, `>>>` as it will just add zeros ex. -170 >> 2 = -43 1000000000000000000000000000000000 (add `1` x 2 to the left digit, two `0`s fall off from the right) = 11100000000000000000000000000000 = -43